Real1tyy/Prisma-Calendar/docs-site/docs/features/color-rules.md

 Status === 'Active' && (Priority === 'High' || DueDate < new Date())  → #3b82f6
 ```

+## Category Color Management

+For a convenient way to manage category colors without writing expressions manually, use the **Categories Settings** section (Settings → Categories).
+This interface automatically detects all categories from your events, displays event counts, and provides color pickers for each category.
+Behind the scenes, category colors are stored as color rules using expressions like `Category.includes('Work')`.
+The section also includes a pie chart showing category distribution.

+📖 See [Categories Settings](/configuration#categories-settings) in the Configuration documentation for detailed setup instructions and examples.

 ## Troubleshooting

 - Rule order matters: put specific rules above general ones